-If you need individual study arrangements for your Open University studies, proceed as follows:
+If you need individual study arrangements for your Open University studies, please proceed as follows:

 - Deliver a certificate by a doctor, psychologist or other expert according to the instructions you receive from the Open University office; deliver by encrypted email, regular postal mail or by coming to the office in person.*

-- We will go through with you what arrangements you need and for what length of time.
+- We will go through with you what arrangements you need and for what time period.
 You will receive from the Open University a written recommendation on the agreed, individual study arrangements.
 The recommendations will be valid in all the Aalto schools for a set period of time.
 You will receive more specific instructions when the recommendation is sent to you.**